Sinquefield Cup: 2014

 The second edition was held from August 27 to September 7, at the Chess Club and Scholastic Center of Saint Louis.
-It is by rating the strongest tournament in the history of chess, as measured by actual average Elo rating of 2802 for the six participants, all in the top ten of FIDE's Elo rating list: Numbers 1, 2, 3, 5, 8 and 9 in the world.
+It is by rating the strongest tournament in the history of chess, as measured by the six participants' average Elo rating of 2802.
+All were in the top ten of FIDE's Elo rating list: 1, 2, 3, 5, 8 and 9 in the world.

-The six grandmasters again played the time control of 40 moves in 90 minutes with a 30-second increment for every move, followed by an additional 30 minutes plus the per-move-increment for the rest of the game, in a double round-robin tournament.
+The double round-robin tournament again used the time control of 40 moves in 90 minutes with a 30-second increment for every move, followed by an additional 30 minutes plus the per-move-increment for the rest of the game.

 The total prize fund was increased to $315,000, with $100,000 going to the winner.